jason-mcgowan/UdpAddedProtocols/README.md

 	- Rate: Should have a preferred rate and mechanism to back off?
 Future goal?
   - TCP Retransmission Timer RFC 6298: Contains guidance on how to handle calculating retransmission timer.
 - 2021-12-10: Worked through getting UDP communications going in C#.
 Researched and implemented .NET thread pool functionality.
+- 2021-12-11: Coded several classes to push messages around, sort by sender, and handle.
+This was slow and cumbersome, so I'm shifting the scheme to have a single listening port which will communicate with clients to shift to another port for the live channel.